luiarthur/padawan/_posts/outpatients/2015-09-10-outpatients.md

 usmap: on
 ---

-Why do people visit the hospital?
+Why do people visit hospitals?

 A look at the distribution of outpatient procedures may provide some insights.
 An outpatient is a patient who receives medical treatment without being